Bathroom always damp? A guide to exhaust fans for HDB & condo homes

 Ceiling-mount (ducted)

 Sits flush in the ceiling and ducts the air out through the false ceiling to a riser or external vent.
 This is the tidiest, quietest option and the one most internal HDB bathrooms need — the air has to be carried out, since there's no external wall to vent through directly.
-The quiet "sirocco" ceiling units are barely audible at 20–35 dB(A).
+The quiet "sirocco" ceiling units are barely audible at 20–35 dB(A) — a different beast from the bigger ceiling fans you'd pick for living spaces.

 You can compare all three styles in our ventilation-fan range — each listing shows the mount type, air volume and noise level.